Valentyn Prodaievych: Education

 Prodaievych gained the qualifications to practice law after studying at the Odesa I.I Mechnikov National University, from 1978 to 1983.
-He later earned a Master's Degree in Public Governance, specializing in Law, at the same institution.
+He later earned a master's degree in Public Governance, specializing in Law, at the same institution.

 In 2007, he defended the Candidate's thesis in Jurisprudence.
 Specialty: Theory of Management, Administrative Law and Process; Financial Law; Information Law.
 Topic "Place of Administrative Responsibility in the System of Administrative and Law Enforcement Measures".

-He graduated from the Seminary at Holy Dormition, Kiev Pechersk Lavra, in 2010.
+He graduated from the Seminary at Holy Dormition, Kyiv Pechersk Lavra, in 2010.

 Career

 Prodaievych graduated from Ovidiopol secondary school in 1977 and started his labor activities as the Locksmith at Ovidiopol Combine of Municipal Enterprises.
-After graduating from Odessa I.I.
+After graduating from Odesa I.I.
 Mechnikov State University he worked as an Investigator for the Department of Internal Affairs of Odesa by assignment during a period 1983 to 1987.